OnDataEngineering/OnDataEngineeringSite/README.md

 Setting page.discussable adds a link to the sidebar and a button next to the page title to view the associated topic in Discourse, and includes the page in the Discourse RSS feed. page.discuss_text controls the text for the sidebar link and tooltop popup on the discuss button.

-Setting page.discourse_category adds a link to the sidebar for viewing the associated Discourse Category.  page.discourse_category_text controls the text for this sidebar link.
+Setting page.discourse_category adds a link to the sidebar for viewing the associated Discourse Category.  page.discourse_category_text controls the text for this sidebar link, with page.discourse_category_name specifiying the name of the category

 Setting page.discourse_comments to true causes _comments.html to be included at the end of page layout.
 This includes a div and a piece of Javascript that calls the Discourse embed.js script to replace the div with an IFrame containing the top comments for the blog post.
 See <https://meta.discourse.org/t/embedding-discourse-comments-via-javascript/31963> for details on how this works.